-There is nothing scarier on the road than realizing that there is a vehicle headed straight toward you, and this is especially true when you are on a highway or freeway where speeds are high, and there is little room for error.
-Trying to decide what to do in the moment can lead to serious consequences, especially if a driver panics.
-It is important to know what to do if you find yourself in this dangerous situation.
+There is nothing scarier on the road than realizing there is a vehicle headed straight toward you, especially in a wrong way collision.
+This is particularly dangerous on a highway or freeway, where speeds are high, and there is little room for error.
+Wrong way driver crashes often result in a head-on collision, which can have devastating consequences.

 Here are some safety tips to keep in mind: